-Anthocyanins, which is an active ingredient in blueberries, are not only responsible for the blue color of the berries but is actually a subclass of flavonoids which are potent antioxidants.
+Anthocyanins are active ingredients in blueberries.
+They are not only responsible for the blue color of the berries but are actually a subclass of flavonoids which are potent antioxidants.
 In fact, blueberries have been ranked as having the highest antioxidant properties among all fruits and vegetables.

 Blueberries are a rich source of dietary fiber.
 They are also a potent source of vitamin C. One serving meets 25% of your daily required value of vitamin C. Blueberries really are a superfood.